 More than 350 guests, partners, and military men and women came together in 2016 to celebrate, honor and support local veterans.
 The event raised more than $185,000 to benefit Easterseals' veterans services.

 The story of Timothy Brown drove home the importance of veteran support.
 After too many disappointments in finding affordable housing, Brown called the Easterseals emergency hotline to say a final goodbye.
 His specialist, veteran Michelle Phillips, called 911 and got him the medical attention he needed.
-He now resides in a wheelchair-accessible apartment, taking pride in his independence.
+See the video that tells Tim's story.